Diamond: Clarity

 Clarity is one of the 4C's (color, clarity, cut and carat weight) that helps in identifying the quality of diamonds.
 The Gemological Institute of America (GIA) developed 11 clarity scales to decide the quality of a diamond for its sale value.
 The GIA clarity scale spans from Flawless (FL) to included (I) having internally flawless (IF), very, very slightly included (VVS), very slightly included (VS) and slightly included (SI) in between.
 Impurities in natural diamonds are due to the presence of natural minerals and oxides.
 The clarity scale grades the diamond based on the color, size, location of impurity and quantity of clarity visible under 10x magnification.
 Inclusions in diamond can be extracted by optical methods.
 The process is to take pre-enhancement images, identifying the inclusion removal part and finally removing the diamond facets and noises.

 Fluorescence

-Between 25% to 35% of natural diamonds exhibit some degree of fluorescence when examined under invisible long-wave Ultraviolet light or higher energy radiation sources such as X-rays and lasers.
+Between 25% and 35% of natural diamonds exhibit some degree of fluorescence when examined under invisible long-wave ultraviolet light or higher energy radiation sources such as X-rays and lasers.
 Incandescent lighting will not cause a diamond to fluoresce.
-Diamonds can fluoresce in a variety of colours including blue (most common), orange, yellow, white, green and very rarely red and purple.
+Diamonds can fluoresce in a variety of colors including blue (most common), orange, yellow, white, green and very rarely red and purple.
 Although the causes are not well understood, variations in the atomic structure, such as the number of nitrogen atoms present are thought to contribute to the phenomenon.

-Thermal Conductivity
+Thermal conductivity

 Diamonds can be identified by their high thermal conductivity (900–}).
 Their high refractive index is also indicative, but other materials have similar refractivity.